 - Put the potatoes into a large mixing bowl, add spices, olive oil, and mix well so all potato pieces are covered with spices and oil.

-- Place the potatoes on a baking tray, distribute them evenly on the tray.
+- Place the potatoes on a baking tray, and distribute them evenly on the tray.
 Keep the bowl unwashed.

 - Bake the potatoes for 20 minutes.

-- While potatoes are baking, cut the fresh green beans into 2-3 cm (1 inch) long sticks.
+- While the potatoes are baking, cut the fresh green beans into 2-3 cm (1 inch) long sticks.